vladstudio/ubuntu-node/README.md

 4.  **Run Remaining Scripts:**
     ```bash
     cd ~/ubuntu-node # Or the name of the cloned directory

-    # --- Run Setup Scripts ---
     ./02-locale-setup.sh # Optional
     ./03-ssh-setup.sh    # Paste YOUR PERSONAL PUBLIC key when prompted
     ./04-caddy-setup.sh    # Enter domain, Node.js port

-    # --- IF USING A PRIVATE GITHUB REPO ---
+    # --- If using a private github repo ---
-    # Run this script BEFORE script 06
+    # --- Run this script BEFORE script 06 ---
-    ./05-generate-deploy-key.sh # Follow prompts to generate key and add to GitHub
+    ./05-generate-deploy-key.sh

     # --- Deploy Application ---
     ./06-nvm-node-app.sh # Enter Git URL (use SSH URL for private), paths, commands